 So before you jump on the green marketing bandwagon, brush up on the current government regulations on sustainability claims.

 3. Link Sustainability to Your Organizational Identity

-In the digital age of accountability and environmental whistle-blowing, responsible sourcing is a hot-button issue.
-That means, for manufacturing companies, there’s more and more pressure to establish supply chain partners who implement sustainable practices.
+There’s more and more pressure for manufacturers to establish supply chain partners who implement sustainable practices.
 (For more on how to incorporate this idea into your business model, here are 6 steps to help you get started.)

 - Neglecting to communicate sustainability accomplishments with employees

 - Assuming your audience doesn’t care or share the same values about sustainability efforts